swaptacular/swpt-k8s-config/README.md

 make deploying secure, reliable, and scalable Swaptacular nodes as simple as possible.
 The resulting deployments should:

-  * Work on any standard-compliant Kubernetes cluster.
+  * Work on any standards-compliant Kubernetes cluster.

   * Be highly available and horizontally scalable.